khaiquangnguyen/Gamifications/README.md

 # Gamifications
-A repo of all collaborative projects about gamifications
+A repo of all collaborative projects about gamifications.
+The goal of this project is to gamify some of the more simple and traditional software through visuals and arts.
+Basically, to make simple softwares and apps look beautiful like games, using game arts and styles.

 ## Collaborators